Schokokex/addon_template_butt/README.md

 Creeps actually dont spawn at 00:00, 00:30 and so on, they spawn earlier and get teleported to the spawn after.

+If you should start working with GameEvents, notice that tables (defined as `local`) are converted to a string.

 # Links
 Lua API : https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Scripting/API